 When I stopped by the International Woodwinds booth, I ran into Eric Falcon who had on display his line of new Falcon Woodwinds Florida and Double Ring Otto Link replica mouthpieces, in addition to the 10mFan line of mouthpieces.
 Eric informed me that in comparison to many vintage copies on the market today, his Florida and Double Ring replicas are actual copies of an original Florida and Double Ring Link, which Eric and saxophonist Doug Webb went through both of their collections to find the best one.
 Eric said by leveraging CT scan technology and his hand finishing work, he is able to reproduce an exact copy of these highly sought after vintage Otto Link mouthpieces.

 I have played various copies of the original Double Ring and Florida model Otto Link mouthpieces in the past and was excited to see how the Falcon Woodwinds mouthpieces compared.
 Both Falcon Woodwinds Florida & Double Ring Link models were a good representation of the original vintage Links.
 I personally preferred the sound characteristics and resistance of the Florida Model over the Double Ring Link.
 Anyone who is a Link fanatic or has been searching for an original Florida or Double Ring Link should give the Falcon Woodwinds mouthpieces a try.
-I have included two videos below of Doug Webb test playing both the Florida and Double Ring Models.

 I have seen and heard about the Key Leaves product but have not had a chance to try it out until now.
 While attending the last day of the show this year, I ran into Nate Brown who is the president of Key Leaves.
 Nate was nice enough to demonstrate how the Key Leaves as well as the Vent Vine but I will be focusing on the Key Leaves product.